 The guiding vision of Yeshiva University-that the best of the heritage of contemporary civilization and knowledge is compatible with the ancient traditions of Jewish law and life-is embodied in the University's dual curriculum of general and Torah studies.
-In addition to the general studies curricula leading to the degree of Associate of Science at the Katz School, students concurrently participate in Jewish Studies programs with Yeshiva University undergraduates.
+In addition to the general studies curricula leading to the degree of Associate of Arts or Associate of Science at the Katz School, students concurrently participate in Jewish Studies programs with Yeshiva University undergraduates.

 Intended to deepen ethical and philosophical insight and values, and to broaden textual skills and analysis, these programs also offer valuable training in research methods and opportunities for independent work.
-Students often forge life-long religious and spiritual relationships with faculty, Rebbeim, Mashgichim (spiritual guidance counselors), and fellow students.
+Students often forge life-long religious and spiritual relationships with faculty, Rebbeim, Mashqichim (spiritual guidance counselors), and fellow students.

-Women in the AS in Management program participate in the Undergraduate Jewish Studies program on the Beren Campus.
-Men in the AS in Management program participate in the Undergraduate Torah Studies program on the Wilf Campus.
+Women in the AA in Liberal Arts or AS in Management programs participate in the Undergraduate Jewish Studies program on the Beren Campus.
+Men in the AA in Liberal Arts or AS in Management programs participate in the Undergraduate Torah Studies program on the Wilf Campus.
 Requirements for both campuses are listed below.